 Students must conduct themselves in an orderly and considerate manner at all times when on College premises.
 Students must be present for classes in a coherent and receptive condition.
-Any behavior that disrupts the College environment, including but not limited to cheating, harassment, fighting, and use of profanity and stealing, is not acceptable and may lead to probation, suspension, or dismissal from the College.
+Any behavior that disrupts the College environment, including but not limited to cheating, harassment, fighting and stealing, or the use of profanity, is not acceptable and may lead to probation, suspension, or dismissal from the College.